mit-orcd/orcd-docs-edit/docs/recipes/h100_getting_started.md

  - Howto Recipes
  - H100
 ---

+!!! warning
+    This page has been archived.
+The information present is not updated and may no longer be accurate.

 # Getting started on 8-way H100 nodes on Satori

 This page provides information on how to run a first job on the IBM Watson AI Lab H100 GPU nodes on Satori.
 The page describes how to request an access to the Slurm partition associated with the H100 nodes and how to run a first example pytorch script on the systems.

 A first set of H100 GPU systems has been added to Satori.
-These are for priority use by IBM Watson AI Lab research collaborators.
+These are for priority use by IBM Watson AI Lab research collaborators only.
-They are also available for general opportunistic use when they are idle.

 <!--
 What slurm flags are needed to use these nodes for "general opportunistic use"?
 -->

 Currently (2023-06-19) there are 4 H100 systems installed.
 Each system has 8 H100 GPU cards, two Intel 8468 CPUs each with